 Edvectus will be hosting 3 interview events for this excellent group of schools with over 80 vacancies for next academic year.

-On three weekends, Edvectus has been contracted to host an exclusive, invitation-only interview day for Yew Chung and Yew Wah international schools with campuses in Hong Kong, Beijing, Guangzhou, Shanghai, Yantai, Shenzhen and more for their August 2019 vacancies.
+On three weekends, Edvectus has been contracted to host an exclusive, invitation-only interview day for Yew Chung and Yew Wah international schools with campuses in Hong Kong, Beijing, Guangzhou, Shanghai, Yantai, Qingdao, Chongqing and more for their August 2019 vacancies.
 Teachers will have first access to all jobs for August 2019 through this event and interview directly with principals.